 More than 135,000 students are enrolled at our eight universities and 14 further-education colleges and institutions.
 They include representatives of more than 170 countries, attracted by a culture of excellence in both teaching and research.

 Universities in Wales offer an extraordinary range of specialisms.
-Cardiff University's journalism school is the oldest in the UK, and alumni in newsrooms from Los Angeles to Sydney are proud to use the Twitter hashtag '#CardiffTrained'.
+Cardiff University's journalism school is the oldest in the UK.
+Alumni in newsrooms from Los Angeles to Sydney are proud to use the hashtag #CardiffTrained.

 Welsh research breakthroughs have a national, global and even interplanetary impact."

 Over at Aberystwyth University, the Computer Science Space Robotics Research Group has been helping in the search for life on Mars.
-When the ExoMars 2020 Rover touches down to begin its exploration of the Red Planet, it will contain technology developed and calibrated in Wales.
+It has worked on projects including Beagle2 and the ExoMars 2020 Rover and continues to work on future Mars missions.

 Educating for the 21st century

 Wales' schools and colleges are also taking up the challenge of educating for the 21st century.
 They have great freedom to innovate and be different.
-Education policy in Wales is devolved, with the National Assembly for Wales responsible for making the applicable laws.
+Education policy in Wales is devolved, with the Welsh Parliament responsible for making the applicable laws.
 It means that the Welsh education system is distinct from those in England, Scotland and Northern Ireland.

 One big difference is the opportunity to speak Welsh in schools.
 Playgroups and nurseries help infants learn the language through immersion, and all pupils are taught Welsh up to the age of 16.
 An increasing number of parents choose a Welsh-medium education for their children even if they’re not fluent speakers themselves.
 Almost a quarter of all primary-age pupils are now taught in Welsh-medium schools.

-Wales is a country famous for poetry and song, and creativity is at the heart of education.
-There’s a flourishing arts culture, from school orchestras and grassroots drama groups to prestigious companies such as the National Youth Orchestra of Wales, established in 1945 and the first of its kind in the world.
-Eisteddfodau – Welsh-language culture festivals – are regularly held in many schools, encouraging pupils to perform and share songs, poems, and plays.
+Wales is a country famous for poetry and song.
+Creativity is at the heart of education.
+There’s a flourishing arts culture, from school orchestras and grassroots drama groups to prestigious companies such as the National Youth Orchestra of Wales, which was established in 1945 as the first of its kind in the world.
+Eisteddfodau – Welsh-language culture festivals – are regularly held in many schools, encouraging pupils to perform and share songs, poems and plays.

 We may have plenty of castles in Wales, but we don’t have ivory towers.
 Education is something to be cherished both for its own sake and for its benefits to society."